ANSANJAY/TimerDesignAndImpl/1_Design1.md

 ### Linked List in Slots 🗂️
 - Each slot in the Wheel Timer has an attached linked list.
-- This list contains events that are triggered when the timer's clock needle hits the particular slot.
+- This list contains events that are triggered when the timer's clock needle hits a particular slot.

 ### Complete Rotations 🔄
 - A value "R" increases by one each time the Wheel Timer completes a full rotation.